REST Server

 Use RxHttpFilter to intercept requests and responses:

-import wvlet.uni.http.netty.{RxHttpFilter, RxHttpHandler}
+import wvlet.uni.http.{RxHttpFilter, RxHttpHandler}

 val loggingFilter = RxHttpFilter { (request, next) =>